8Ozymandias/laravel-to-do-list-web-app/README.md

 A web app that can add, edit or remove projects &amp; tasks.
 You can also register and login.

-The front-end is modified with Bulma and the back-end used was PhpMyAdmin.
+The front-end is modified with Bulma and the database management system used is PhpMyAdmin.